1) Summary of the Problem

 - In AFPUB-2010-v4-003-draft-02, return of addresses by RIRs is optional, but there is nothing to prevent an RIR which has contributed nothing towards IANA's return pool from claiming part, or indeed all, of the return pool.

-This proposal describes the process that IANA will follow to allocate IPv4 resources to Regional Internet Registries (RIRs) after the central pool of addresses is exhausted.
+This policy describes the process that IANA will follow to allocate IPv4 resources to Regional Internet Registries (RIRs) after the central pool of addresses is exhausted.

 The processes for how IPv4 space may be placed in the IANA Recovered IPv4 Pool is out of the scope of this proposal.